Overview

 What is root cause analysis in customer experience?

 Root cause analysis (RCA) in customer experience is the process of identifying the underlying operational reasons behind customer dissatisfaction, rather than responding only to the surface-level complaint or metric.
+A drop in NPS or an increase in contact center volume is a signal that a problem exists.
+Root cause analysis traces that signal back to its origin: the specific process failure, staff gap, or operational change that caused customers to feel dissatisfied.

 Why is root cause analysis important in CX?

 Without root cause analysis, CX teams respond to symptoms rather than causes.
 A dropping NPS score is a symptom.
 The actual cause might be a specific process failure, a staff training gap, or a product issue.
 Fixing the cause prevents recurrence; fixing the symptom does not.
+Teams that skip RCA often repeat the same interventions without lasting improvement because the underlying issue remains unresolved.

 How does AI automate root cause analysis in CX?